alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

   [0 , 3] // Protocol
 ```

-Not that if the `SRV` record returns multiple hosts, those `A`/`AAAA`/`CNAME` records will be resolved in parallel.
+Note that if the `SRV` record returns multiple hosts, those `A`/`AAAA`/`CNAME` records will be resolved in parallel.
 And DNS servers typically will optimize the traversal returning any intermediate `CNAME`s followed by the `A`/`AAAA` in the same request.

 This also assumes UDP-based DNS resolution.
 If you exceed the UDP packet size, you might first try UDP, receive an error, and retry using TCP (and possibly requiring a TCP handshake to the DNS server as well).